 - If my child passes the test, they will automatically gain a place at the grammar school.

 Once the test results have been standardised, your child’s score will be placed in a ranking system.
-Your child may have achieved the pass mark for the test, but this does not guarantee them a place in the grammar school.
+Your child may have achieved the pass mark for the test, but this does not always guarantee them a place in the grammar school.
 Once you have received the results of your child’s tests, you will need to fill in a Common Applications Form (CAF) by the end of October, listing your secondary school preferences.
-If a school has 100 places to offer, they will take the top 100 scores, so the number of places available and how highly ranked your child’s standardised score is impacts the likelihood of your child getting a place.
+In some situations, if a school has 100 places to offer, they will take the top 100 scores, so the number of places available and how highly ranked your child’s standardised score is could impact the likelihood of your child getting a place